A.S. Face 0567: David Heflin

 The initial diagnosis was tendinosis.
 However, none of the home rehab and subsequent injections did anything.
 My first MRI, in January of 2012, revealed nothing.
 Seeing that the sports doctor intended to treat it the same way, despite the lack of progress, we finally got a second opinion from an orthopedic surgeon.
 He immediately began to talk about hip impingement (FAI) and a labral tear.
 We tried an intra-articular hip injection, which did, at least, prove the pain was coming from my hip.
 Another MRI (but this time with an arthrogram) revealed a significant labral tear in the left hip, but along with an x-ray, arthritis in both hips was revealed.

-Though the surgery was technically successful, it did not, for still to be discovered reasons, alleviate my pain in my left hip.
-When I finally saw the rheumatologist she informed me that with my symptoms, x-rays, MRI’s, and family history (Dad has psoriasis and brother has Chrohn’s) that I was basically a “slam dunk” A.S. diagnosis even with the HLA-B27 negative.
+Though the surgery was technically successful, it did not relieve my pain, which I now know is due to inflammation.
+When I finally saw the rheumatologist she informed me that with my symptoms, x-rays—completely fused right SI joint, MRI’s, and family history (Dad has psoriasis, brother has Chrohn’s, Mom has ulcerative colitis—In other words, we are an autoimmune mess!) that I was basically a “slam dunk” A.S. diagnosis even with the HLA-B27 negative.

-My hope right now is that my case is not too severe and will be manageable, but, of course, I don’t know what will come.
+My pain is level is usually manageable but so widespread.
 I am resolute, however, that no matter what may come, my God, my family, and my church will go through it with me.

 New Mexico United States of America